michaeljclark/rv8/doc/src/clic.md

 - PLIC layout is vague.
 - MIPI hart bit field or integer MMIO register for sending IPIs, mtime and mtimecmp could be coalesced into a CLIC (Core Level Interrupt Controller) device
-- Question whether MIPI would be better placed in the PLIC as a bit field, given it has wires to cores in the cluster or if there are IPI fields in each CLIC
+- Question whether MIPI would be better placed in the PLIC as a bit field, given it has wires to cores in the cluster or whether there are IPI fields in each CLIC (appropriate clock domain)
 - Prefer {M,H,S,U}IPI is an integer per CLIC that can indicate a XLEN-bit message communicated during the IPI (sketched below e.g. 1 = TLB SHOOT-DOWN, etc)
 - CLIC is per hart, and each hart requires their own timer compare registers for each priority/privilege level (same as a typical linux SMP setup).